ChaosDynamix/Arcadia/docs/06_configuration/CON6_images.md

 ---
 layout: default
-title: CON_Network
+title: CON6 Images
-nav_order: 4
+nav_order: 6
-parent: Configuration
+parent: 06 Configuration
-permalink: /configuration/network/
+permalink: /configuration/images/
 has_children: true
 has_toc: false
 ---

-# Configuration of the network
+# Configuration of the images
 {: .no_toc}

 ## Table of contents